PEZ/cider-nrepl-debugger-issues/README.md

 # cider-nrepl Debugger, wrong coor for atom

-This is a mini,al reproduction project for an issue with the cider-nrepl debugger stepping to a dereferenced atom.
+This is a minimal reproduction project for an issue with the cider-nrepl debugger stepping to a dereferenced atom.

 The problem arises when debugging a function using an atom.
 In this particular case the atom is declared within a let binding.
 In order to reproduce the [issue](https://github.com/BetterThanTomorrow/calva/issues/2501):